AdobeDocs/experience-platform.en/help/profile/privacy.md

 ## Submitting requests {#submit}

-The sections below outline how to make privacy requests for [!DNL Real-time Customer Profile] and the [!DNL Data Lake] using the [!DNL Privacy Service] API or UI.
+The sections below outline how to make privacy requests for [!DNL Real-time Customer Profile] using the [!DNL Privacy Service] API or UI.
 Before reading these sections, it is strongly recommended that you review the [Privacy Service API](../privacy-service/api/getting-started.md) or [Privacy Service UI](../privacy-service/ui/overview.md) documentation for complete steps on how to submit a privacy job, including how to properly format submitted user identity data in request payloads.

 >[!IMPORTANT]
 >